The Foundation Standard

 College-endorsed assessor visit

-After practices have completed their self-assessment and believe they are ready for their assessment of The Foundation Standard they need to find an assessor to complete both an onsite and online assessment.
+After practices have completed their self-assessment and believe they are ready for their assessment of The Foundation Standard they need to find an assessor to complete both an online assessment and an in-person site visit.
+The onsite visit of approximately 4 hours, enables the assessor to validate the evidence provided on Smartsheet and make observations of the physical site.

-Practices need to kōrero directly with their assessor to establish a fee and schedule, as all assessors set their own rates and manage their own work schedule.
+Practices need to kōrero directly with their assessor to agree on fees and a schedule.
+All assessors set their own rates and manage their own work schedule.
+The College’s “Letter of Engagement’ sets out assessment expectations and the mutual agreements between the assessor and practice.
 The practice will also need to understand how the assessment day will run and make a date for the on-site visit.

 The College provides all practices with detailed guidance for every indicator in the Foundation Standard.
 The guidance is a living document and designed for use with the Standard so that practices understand what the requirements are and how to meet them.